How to Find the Proper Size of Circuit Breaker? Breaker Calculator & Examples

 Related Calculators:

-To determine the appropriate size of circuit breaker for single phase supply, it depends on multiple factors like type of load, cable material and environment temperature etc.
+To determine the appropriate size of circuit breaker for single phase supply, it depends on multiple factors like type of load, cable material and ambient temperature etc.

-Suppose, a 12 gauge wire is used for 20 amperes lighting circuit having 120V single phase supply.
-What is the best size of circuit breaker for that 20 A circuit?
+Suppose a 12-gauge wire is to be used for a 16-ampere lighting circuit with a 120V single-phase supply.
+What is the appropriate size of a circuit breaker for this 16-amp circuit?

 Solution: